 DIY Chandeliers or Pendant Lights

 Add a decorative lighting fixture like a chandelier or pendant light to make your closet feel more luxurious and inviting.
+For a sleek and contemporary upgrade, modern pendant lights are a great way to introduce both task lighting and stylish flair.

 10. Incorporating Space-Saving Features